Skip site navigation (1)Skip section navigation (2)

 net number of leap seconds inserted since the Epoch.

-(mostly) opaque -- time_t values should only be obtained-from and
+time_t is (mostly) opaque -- time_t values should be obtained from and

-metic expression for directly computing a time_t value from a given
+ing a time_t value directly from a given Universal date and time, and

-date/time, and the same relationship is assumed by some (usually older)
+the same relationship is assumed by some applications.
+Any programs

-The time2posix() and posix2time() functions are provided to address
+The time2posix() and posix2time() functions address this mismatch by

-this time_t mismatch by converting between local time_t values and
+converting between local time_t values and their POSIX equivalents.

-their POSIX equivalents.
-This is done by accounting for the number of
+This is done by accounting for the number of time-base changes that

-time-base changes that would have taken place on a POSIX system as leap
+would have taken place on a POSIX system as leap seconds were inserted

-seconds were inserted or deleted.
-These converted values can then be
+or deleted.
+These converted values can then be used when communicating

 unique, and for a negative leap second hit the corresponding POSIX

-time_t does not exist so an adjacent value is returned.
+time_t doesn't exist so an adjacent value is returned.
 Both of these

 The following table summarizes the relationship between a time T and